 - 90% financing – loan amount limit is $2,500,000

-- Buyers will need to fully document all income and assets – this is not a “no” income verification program
+- Buyers will need to fully document all income and assets just the same as regular conventional programs.
+This is not a stated income or “no” income verification program.
+However, self-employed home buyers do have exclusive bank statement deposit qualifying programs available to them.

 - Single-family, townhomes, approved condos only.
 No vacant land.
 Want to build on your own lot?
 Please read about special Jumbo Loans For New Construction.

 - The property must be a primary owner-occupied home.
-There are other options for vacation homes, however, these options will require a greater down payment
+There are other options for vacation homes, with a greater down payment

 Please contact us 7 days a week with questions by calling the number above, or just submit the Quick Contact Form for fast service.